brenobattaglin/crypto-converter/README.md

 ## Getting Started

 1. Go to [CoinAPI](https://www.coinapi.io/) and generate your API key;
-2. Update the `.env` file located on the root folder, with the API key you received via e-mail.
-Otherwise, the requests will always fail.
+2. Create a `.env` file on the root folder with the API key you received via e-mail, otherwise, the requests will always fail.
+The file content has to be like this:

+   COIN_API_KEY=YOUR_API_KEY

 3. Run `make setup` (or the commands inside of it) to setup the project;
 4. Run the app.